 Adolescent medicine can encompass a variety of issues faced by young people, which may include: sexually transmitted diseases (STDs), substance abuse, eating disorders, mental illnesses, acne, pregnancy (both planned and unexpected), birth control programs, menstrual disorders and problems with puberty, among many other conditions and disorders.

-Having studied Infectious Disease Medicine, Dr. Bridges has been trained to prevent, diagnose and treat a wide variety of infectious diseases when the circumstances surrounding the patient's condition require additional, specialized care.
+to prevent, diagnose and treat a wide variety of infectious diseases when the circumstances surrounding the patient's condition require additional, specialized care.
 Dr. Bridges is also trained to educate patients traveling to places around the world that have a high rate of infectious diseases.

 The study of infectious disease, also called communicable disease, is a subspecialty of internal medicine focused on the identification, study, transfer, diagnosis and treatment of infectious diseases.
 In some cases, infectious disease may be considered a subspecialty of pediatrics.
 Futhermore, some infectious disease specialists may concentrate on one type of disease, such as those studying and treating HIV/AIDS.